 ODOT recognized that some municipalities needed assistance in resources and expertise to accomplish compliance for their bridges, so in September 2011, ODOT OSE launched an inspection program to get all NBI municipal bridges in Ohio load rated.
 This program was successful in load rating the bridges captured by queries of bridge data.
 However, this data is always dynamic since there are new bridges that were added, retired, or newly inventoried.
 The compliance efforts are not limited to load rating but also include inspection, fracture critical member (FCM) inspection, underwater dive inspection, scour critical evaluation, gusset plate inspection and load rating, quality control/assurance (QC/QA), inventory data, etc. Additionally FHWA is expanding the National Highway System (NHS) resulting from Moving Ahead for Progress in the 2151 Century (MAP21) Act, for which NHS bridges will require element level inspection.
 There are 23 NBI bridge metrics, which municipalities are responsible for, and these metrics are found in the following link: http://flh.fhwa.dot.gov/programs/fabs/documents/2013-metrics.pdf.

-To ensure municipalities will remain compliant with all requirements, the ODOT Office of Structural Engineering (OSE) is launching a new program entitled STW MUNI BRDG INSP PROG 2, PID 97103 with an anticipated start date around July 1, 2014.
+To ensure municipalities will remain compliant with all requirements, the ODOT Office of Structural Engineering (OSE) launched a new program entitled STW MUNI BRDG INSP PROG 2, PID 97103.
 This program is fully funded by ODOT using State Planning & Research (SPR) Part 1 funds.
 ODOT OSE is asking each municipality in Ohio having even one bridge open to traffic to opt into this program.
-If they wish to out out, they will have to ensure full compliance with bridge requirements.
+If they wish to opt out, they will have to ensure full compliance with bridge requirements.
 Municipalities opting in will not incur any cost but they will need to complete and sign a legislative consent form with is then sent to ODOT OSE.
 A sample legislation from is linked here.
-For more information about this program contact Omar Abu-Hajar at email@example.com.
+For more information about this program contact Omar Abu-Hajar at firstname.lastname@example.org.

 More Information About ODOT's Bridge Inspection Program